Essay by Annette Bouzo (CELM)

 One of the reasons for insufficient software support might be the historic role of HR as a purely administrative unit and the anticipated risk of software projects.

 Staff development being seen as a pure administrative task causes only cost.
 The wider scope of integration of staff development in the corporate strategy is often still underestimated, which is visualized on insufficient clarification of the staff concept.
 This way a harmonious integration within the corporate strategy is hardly possible.
 Later integration is not often possible and results in a continuous readjustment.

 However, not recognizing existing potential can be expensive.
 The more learning and therefore continuous improvement is connected within the organization, the more complex processes are, the higher the return of investment of professional software will be.

 Nowadays knowhow is THE significant element in competition.
 Therefore, staff development has a key position.
 HR is the most significant contributor to knowledge and manpower of a corporation and therefore a driver for increase in productivity and efficiency.

 Software implementations projects are not popular.
 One reason might be the anticipated cost, but also the knowledge about the complexity and importance of the successful project.

-So-called Urban Legends about faild software projects are widespread.
+So-called Urban Legends about failed software projects are widespread.
 Taking a closer look will often show that problems were often direct results of insufficiently defined processes, responsibilities and bad project management.
 Another significant aspect can be found in the state of the corporate culture which was not ready for IT.

 Cost of software can be controlled by thoroughly planed and uninterrupted project management.
-Scalable solutions contribute to fast amortisation.
+Scalable solutions contribute to fast amortization.
 Also, the cooperation with established and experienced software partners is a way to reduce risks.